 You want fall color?
 Come to the most colorful city in America–New Orleans.
 Here’s just a sampling of what’s up this October.
 Click on the links below to learn more.

 New Orleans’ official New Orleans Halloween parade is a spooktacular event.
 Come yell “throw me something, Monster” as all your favorite ghouls roll by.
 Due to the tragic accident at the Hard Rock Hotel, the route will not travel down Canal Street.
 View the updated parade route at www.kreweofboo.com.

 Scout Island: Scream Park, Select Dates in September, October and November

-City Park Scream Park, which opened for the first time last year, features The Devil's swamp, Zombie Combat, Scream Factory, Cirque du Fear Fright Zone, Blood Bayou Fright Zoen, the Kraken Beer & Spirit's Priate Club, The Parinormal Experience, carnival thrill rides, music, and a scare-free zone for the little ones with a hay ride, face painting and more.
+The Scout Island Scream Park, which opened for the first time last year in City Park, features The Devil's Swamp, Zombie Combat, Scream Factory, Cirque du Fear Fright Zone, Blood Bayou Fright Zoen, the Kraken Beer & Spirit's Pirate Club, The Paranormal Experience, carnival thrill rides, music, and a scare-free zone for the little ones with a hay ride, face painting and more.

 Oktoberfest, October 4-5, 11-12 & 18-19

-Enjoy 3 weekends of oompah music, brats, schnitzel and German beer!
+Enjoy three weekends of oompah music, brats, schnitzel and German beer!
 Sponsored by the Deutches Haus of New Orleans.